michibol/ipcc/README.md

 ### Normalization of Scientific Output

 To account for trends in overall scientific production, we retrieve the yearly total number of climate-related scientific papers through a `Climate Change` topic search on **Web of Science**.
-Following Vasileiadou et al. (2011), we compute a **normalized share of IPCC-citing papers**, defined as the ratio between:
+Following Vasileiadou et al. (2011), we compute a normalized measure of IPCC relevance, the **share of IPCC-citing papers**, defined as the ratio between:

 - the number of scientific papers citing IPCC reports (obtained as described above), and
 - the total number of climate-related scientific publications in a given year.

 ---

-## Figure 2 – Parliamentary Speeches
+## Figure 2 – Parliamentary Debates

 References to IPCC outputs in parliamentary debates are identified through a keyword-based search of:

-- European Parliament plenary speeches and debates
+- European Parliament plenary [minutes](https://www.europarl.europa.eu/plenary/en/minutes.html), [debates and video](https://www.europarl.europa.eu/plenary/en/debates-video.html) recordings
 - U.S. Congressional speech records

 **Keywords**

 - `IPCC`
 - `Intergovernmental Panel on Climate Change`

-One observation corresponds to a parliamentary speech citing the IPCC at least once.
+One observation corresponds to a record mentioning the IPCC at least once.

 ---